Search

 Mokelumne River

-Mokelumne River is Lodi’s largest sub-AVA – home to most of the region’s old-vine Zinfandel plantings and the world’s oldest surviving Cinsault vineyard.
+Mokelumne River is Lodi’s largest sub-AVA — home to most of the region’s old-vine Zinfandel plantings and the world’s oldest surviving Cinsault vineyard.
 Its incredibly fertile soils have lured growers since the early 20th century.
-Originally, this area was planted to Zinfandel vines, some of which remain productive after over 100 years.
-These old-vine vineyards might be Mokelumne River’s claim to fame, but over 100 different types of winegrapes are grown in this remarkable AVA.
+Originally, this area was planted to Zinfandel vines, some of which remain productive after more than 100 years.
+These old-vine vineyards might be Mokelumne River’s claim to fame, but 100+ different types of winegrapes are grown in this remarkable AVA.

 Sloughhouse